Early morning swim in the Bay of la Concha.

 In 2019, we're adding another exotic Basque experience to our San Sebastián oceanswimsafari -- a visit to the French Basque country, just over the border.
-We're back in 2018 for another go at some of the best food, some of the richest culture in the world.
+We're back for another go at some of the best food, some of the richest culture in the world.
 San Sebastián is the heart of Spain's Basque country (Euskadi), where the locals know the town as Donostia.
 San Sebastián is also one of the most famous surf spots in western Europe.
 Over thr border, the Basques are just as proud, their culture just as rich, but it doesn't get as much attention as their Iberian siblings.

-Our oceanswimsafari will be over six nights this time, meeting on Wednesday, August 22, and running through Tuesday, August 28.
+Our oceanswimsafari will be over six nights, meeting on Wednesday, August 21, and running through Tuesday, August 27.
 The centrepiece will be the locals' flagship annual race, a 3km swim around Isla Santa Clara in the bay of La Concha.
 There's a carnival atmosphere about it as it takes place on one of the world's most famous city beaches.

 Dinner at the San Sebastián Supper Club is cutting edge: at the spot where the Gulf Stream meets the European coast, warming the surrounding countryside, the Basque region is a food bowl producing a vast array of outstanding local produce.

-San Sebastián is a beautiful old city, one of the two main cities of Euskadi (the other being Bilbao, just along the coast).
+San Sebastián (Donostia to the Basques) is a beautiful old city, one of the two main cities of Euskadi (the other being Bilbao, just along the coast).
 Euskadi stretches through northern Spain, the western Pyrenees and into south-western France.
-The local language long has confused linguists because it bears little relationship to the Latin-based tongues of the nations surrounding it.
-Locals speak both Euskerra and Castillian Spanish (or Euskerra and French), but there's plenty of English spoken, too, so there will be no problems in understanding.
+The local tongue long has confused linguists because it bears little relationship to the Latin-based tongues of the nations surrounding it.
+Locals speak both Euskerra and Castillian Spanish (or Euskerra and French), but there's plenty of English spoken, too, so there will are few problems in understanding.

-In San Sebastián, we'll be staying in apartments by the beach in an elegantly renovated old building.
-This gives us more room in our digs, and the ability to organise our own meals if we wish.
+In San Sebastián, we'll be staying in apartments by the beach.
+This gives us the ability to organise our own meals if we wish.
 This makes a stay in a city such as this cheaper than if we were eating out all the time.
 We can just pop down to the bakery in the morning for the bread; cook for ourselves when we wish...
 We've found apartment stays much more cost-effective and pleasant than hotels, particularly when staying in one town for as long as we will be here.

 The bay of la Concha.